Azure/ResourceModules/docs/wiki/Contribution guide - Get formatted RBAC roles.md

 The script only expects you to provide the Provider Namespace & Resource Type for which you want to fetch the roles for.

-1. Run the script with for example the parameters for the KeyVault: `Get-RoleAssignmentsList -ProviderNamespace 'Microsoft.KeyVault' -ResourceType 'vaults'`.
+1. Run the script with for example the parameters for the KeyVault: `Get-RoleAssignmentList -ProviderNamespace 'Microsoft.KeyVault' -ResourceType 'vaults'`.
 The output would for example be

    ```yml
    VERBOSE: Bicep